Federal DUI

 Federal Court System

 The case will then be prosecuted in federal court, where federal DUI laws, including those outlined in the Code of Federal Regulations will apply.
-Federal cases often involve stricter procedures and more severe penalties reflecting the seriousness with which DUI offenses are treated on federal lands.
+Federal cases often involve stricter procedures and more severe DUI penalties reflecting the seriousness with which DUI offenses are treated on federal lands.
 The federal court system has three levels: district courts (trial courts), circuit courts (first level of appeal), and the Supreme Court.
 The case begins in a federal district court, where a U.S. District Judge, appointed by the President and confirmed by the Senate, presides.
-Unlike state DUI cases, there is typically no right to a jury trial for federal DUI violations as they are considered minor crimes despite potential jail time.
+Unlike state DUI cases, there is typically no right to a DUI jury selection trial for federal DUI violations as they are considered minor crimes despite potential jail time.
 Additionally, defendants in federal DUI cases do not have access to some state-specific diversion programs or plea bargains that might be available under California state law.

 Role of Deputy U.S. Attorneys